-The use of financial instruments arises from the operational activities of the Group.
-These instruments comprise cash, debtors, other receivables, creditors and other liabilities.
-AND's current policy is not to make any use of derivative financial instruments in order to hedge potential risk relating to these financial instruments.
+The use of financial instruments arises from the operating activities of the Group.
+These instruments include cash, trade and other receivables and trade and other payables.
+AND's current policy in the case of material amounts in foreign currencies is to make use of derivative financial instruments if desirable in order to hedge potential risk relating to these financial instruments.
 The use of these instruments exposes AND to the following risks:

 - credit risk

-- liquidity risk
+- · liquidity risk

 - currency risk

-- interest risk
+- interest rate risk